MilovdZee/LEDCircleClock/README.md

 __TODO/WishList:__

-- I do have another two ideas for effect designs in my head.
-So I'll have to implement those ;-) Let's hope the chip memory is big enough to contain them.
 - The main settings screen has a "brightness" slider.
 This is ignored by most effects, and some do use it, but do not use it for linear scaling of the brightness but instead use it as a max value.
 Would be nice to make it work linearly for ALL effects.
+- Perhaps allow to choose ALL effect colors via the web-gui.
+To tweak them to your taste.
+- Finish off the animation drawing program, and publish that for general use.
+- Make timezone configurable via the web-gui.
+- Make an automatic firmware update service, in case I ever build one of these clocks for someone else.
+- And... always try to come up with more animations ;-) (until the memory is full).

 For so far my contributions to the LED Circle Clock...

-_Thijs Kaper, March 27, 2022._
+_Thijs Kaper, May 20, 2022._

 ## Back to Milo's descriptions / original readme